-If your child is not well enough to have this procedure (for example, because they have enterocolitis or a severe blockage), they may have it in 2 stages.
+If your child is not well enough to have this procedure (for example, because they have enterocolitis or a severe blockage), or if they're older than a newborn, they may have it in 2 stages.

-Stools will pass directly out of the opening into a pouch worn on your child's body until they're well enough to have another procedure to remove the affected section of bowel, close the opening and join the healthy sections of bowel together.
+Stools will pass directly out of the opening into a pouch worn on your child's body until they're well enough for the 2nd stage to remove the affected section of bowel, close the opening and join the healthy sections of bowel together.

 These procedures can be done using either: